Jorge Muñoz (footballer, born 1981)

-Jorge Antonio Muñoz Abarca (born 30 July 1981) is a Chilean former footballer who played as a midfielder.
+Jorge Antonio Muñoz Abarca (born 30 July 1981) is a Chilean former professional footballer who played as a midfielder.

 Career

-He played for Chilean clubs Palestino (2000–05), Barnechea (2002), Santiago Wanderers (2005–06), and Santiago Morning (2007 and 2009), with an intervening spell in the Malaysian Super League with Perak FA (2007–08).
+Muñoz played for Chilean clubs Palestino (2000–05), Barnechea (2002), Santiago Wanderers (2005–06), and Santiago Morning (2007 and 2009), with an intervening spell in the Malaysian Super League with Perak FA (2007–08).

 On 9 November 2007, Malaysian media reported that Perak FA had secured Muñoz' services along with his fellow countryman, Mario Berrios.

 Following his retirement, he graduated as a football manager at the INAF (National Football Institute) and has mainly worked for football academies.